-While on the island the prisoners work weekday jobs such as gardening, farming, grounds maintenance, and gathering firewood.
+While on the island, the prisoners work weekday jobs such as gardening, farming, ground maintenance, and gathering firewood.
 They can have meals prepared by a chef or they can choose to buy their own food from the local shop and cook it themselves.
 The chef-prepared meals include everything from chicken con carne to salmon.
 So, what types of criminals are kept on this island?
 There are murderers, rapists, and drug traffickers to just name a few.
-As you might imagine, this prison has received plenty of criticism for their methods.
+As you might imagine, this prison has received plenty of criticism for its methods.
 Whether we agree with their “punishment” or not, there is no doubt the Bastøy Prison is a lavishly comfortable prison.

 Interestingly, there is another prison in existence that rivals the Bastøy Prison.
 This prison doesn’t even feel like a prison.
-In this prison many of the inmates don’t even realize they are incarcerated!
+In this prison, many of the inmates don’t even realize they are incarcerated!
 What prison is this?
 Paul gives us the answer: “I find then the principle that evil is present in me, the one who wants to do good.
 For I joyfully concur with the law of God in the inner man, but I see a different law in the members of my body, waging war against the law of my mind and making me a prisoner of the law of sin which is in my members” (Romans 7:21-23).